Resume Tips

 The Universal Benefit: The STAR Method in Action

 Projects are the perfect vehicle for the STAR (Situation, Task, Action, Result) method.
-They are self contained stories where you can clearly define the problem, your role, the steps you took, and the quantifiable outcome exactly what interviewers want to hear.
+They are self-contained stories where you can clearly define the problem, your role, the steps you took, and the quantifiable outcome exactly what interviewers want to hear.

 Where to Put Projects on Your Resume